 Comparison Table

-Feature3D Laser Level 4D Laser Level
+Feature3D Laser Level4D Laser Level

 Projection360° horizontal + vertical lines360° horizontal + vertical lines + extra reference beam